Skip to main content

 1. Stay Calm and Grounded

 When your partner is triggered, their emotions can be intense and overwhelming.
-It’s essential for you to remain calm and grounded.
+It’s important for you to find a way to stay calm and grounded.
 Take a deep breath and center yourself.
-Your calm demeanor can provide a stabilizing effect and help de-escalate the situation.
+Being able to remain calm can help provide a stabilizing effect to de-escalate the feelings your partner is having.

 2. Listen Actively

 Active listening is a powerful tool in these moments.
 Give your partner your full attention.
 Make eye contact, nod, and use verbal affirmations like “I understand” or “I’m here for you.”
 Avoid interrupting or offering solutions right away.
-Sometimes, just feeling heard can significantly alleviate distress.
+Sometimes, just feeling heard can really help alleviate distress.

 3. Validate Their Feelings